hugompt/hugompt/README.md

-- 👋 Hi, I’m @pt-ch
+- 👋 Hi, I’m Hugo!
 - 👀 I’m interested in becoming a Full-Stack Web Developer
-- 🌱 I’m currently learning using The Odin Project
+- 🌱 I’m currently learning using The Odin Project & FreeCodeCamp
 - 📫 How to reach me: hugomsfh@hotmail.com

 <!---